mattermost/mattermost-test-management/data/test-cases/notifications-banner/1-Enable-disable-notif.md

 6. Verify a confirmation pop up is shown with message `Mattermost(<Instance link>)  would like to send you notifications.`.
 7. **Deny** the notifications permissions.
 8. Receive a notification ping from another user.
-9. Verify the notification pop-up are not seen.
+9. Verify the notification pop-up is not seen.
 10. Verify the Global banner is not visible anymore.
 11. Open Settings modal.
 12. Verify a Alert tag is visible, saying "Permission required".
-13. Expand "Desktop and mobile notification section".
+13. Expand "Desktop and mobile notification" section.
 14. Verify "Desktop notifications permission was denied" message is visible.
 A buttons with text "Enable desktop notifications" and "How to enable notifications" are visible.

-### Scenario: User Deny's the desktop notifications on Browsers Chrome/Safari/Firefox/Edge
+### Scenario: User Denies the desktop notifications on Browsers Chrome/Safari/Firefox/Edge

 Steps: